 In recent years there have been many other England internationals whose surnames are allowable in Scrabble: Bell, Billings, Cook, Hales, Jordan, Leach, Prior, Stone and Wood.
 The following all sound like regular words in English, but the repeated consonant makes them invalid in most word games: Finn, Swann, Trott, Ballance.
 I see that the nicknames of the first two (“Finny” and “Swanny”) are allowable in Scrabble, but “Trotts” is not.
 I don’t recall what Gary Ballance’s nickname was.

-Without reverting either to soundalikes or nicknames I offer the following England XI, all of whom have played at least one international in the last 10 years: Cook (captain), Burns, Bell, Root, Hales, Stokes, Prior (wicketkeeper), Stone, Broad, Wood, Archer.
+Without reverting either to soundalikes or nicknames I offer the following England XI, all of whom have played some form of international cricket in the last 10 years: Cook (captain), Burns, Bell, Root, Hales, Stokes, Prior (wicketkeeper), Stone, Broad, Wood, Archer.
 None of these words scores very highly in Scrabble (Archer is top, with 11) but they are all allowable, and at their best this cricketing XI would have a decent chance against any current Test team.